 Students or families with a serious medical, physical or psychological condition where written evidence is provided at the time of application from a senior clinical medical officer and the general practitioner or specialist showing that it would be detrimental to the child or family not to admit to the College.

-For the purpose of this criterion, the word “families” is determined as living at the same address at the time of application and also living at the same address on a permanent basis.
+For the purpose of this criterion, the word “families” is determined as living at the same address at the time of application and on a permanent basis.
 Proof will be required.

 3.2.5 Children of school employees

-Children of a parent employed at the College for more than two years at the time the application is made, living in the same family unit at the same address.
+Children of a parent employed at the College for more than two years at the time of the application, living in the same family unit at the same address.

 3.2.6 All other students

-In the event of a ‘tie’, under a single criterion in s3.2, allocation of a place will be decided by the proximity of the student’s home to the school, with those living nearer accorded the higher priority.
+In the event of a ‘tie’, under a single criterion in s3.2, allocation of a place will depend on the proximity of the student’s home to the school; with those, living nearer accorded the higher priority.
 Distances used will be those provided by Cambridgeshire County Council.
-In the event of distances being equal, the priority will be decided by casting lots.
+In the event of distances being equal, priority will be decided via casting lots.

 3.2.7 Waiting List

-In the event of over-subscription, a waiting list will be kept by the College, ranked according to the criteria listed above.
-Applicants will join the waiting list according to these criteria, regardless of the order in which they are received.
-When a place becomes available, it will be allocated to the student at the top of the waiting list.
+A waiting list will be kept by the College, ranked according to the criteria listed above and be used in the event of over-subscription.
+Applicants will join the waiting list according to these criteria, regardless of the order in which we receive them.
+When a place becomes available, allocation will be to the student at the top of the waiting list.
 The College will maintain the waiting list and parents must visit the College in person to apply for their child to join the list.
 The list will close at the end of the Summer Term for a September start date.

 3.2.8 Applications from twins and other multiple births

-The College will admit a twin (or other sibling from a multiple birth) even if this takes the number of admissions over the PAN, if to do otherwise would mean the twins would be separated.
+The College will admit a twin (or other sibling from a multiple birth) even if this takes the number of admissions over the PAN, if failure to do so would mean the twins will be separated.

 4. Applications for places outside the normal admissions round